Flow Matching in 5 Minutes

 How do we move from the source to the target?

-The simplest approach is a straight-line trajectory which minimizes the total distance we need to travel.
-We can take the vector difference between source and target $(5,0) - (0,-5) = (5,5)$ which represents the total “direction” and “magnitude” of movement required.
+There are infinitely many paths we can take but the simplest approach is to move in a straight line.
+We can use the vector difference between source and target $(6,6) - (1,1) = (5,5)$ which represents the total “direction” and “magnitude” of movement required.

-If we want to move in a single step, we move directly by $(5,5)$.
-But suppose we want to take five steps instead.
-We can decompose our direction of movement $(5,5) = 5 * (1,1)$, where we travel in the direction of $(1,1)$ five times.
-For five steps, the trajectory looks like:
+If we want to move from $(1,1)$ to $(6,6)$ in a single step, we move directly by $(5,5)$.
+But suppose we want to take multiple iterative steps instead.
+If we want to take 5 total steps, we can decompose our direction of movement $(5,5) = 5 * (1,1)$, where we travel in the direction of $(1,1)$ five times.
+For five steps, the trajectory looks like this:

 Understanding Intermediate Steps